 During the year ended June 30, 2022, the Company became aware that certain mineral concessions from its Tepal Project had been transferred to a third-party individual without the Company's knowledge or consent.
-The Company has commenced legal action and is confident that its rightful ownership will be restored in due course.
+The Company immediately commenced legal action.